richardgaywood/paydata.org/content/sprawlrunners/characters/downtime.md

 Take a one-step penalty to your [wealth die type]({{< relref "wealth.md" >}}) die for the next session.

+There is no mechanical game benefit to carousing.
+This is deliberate ;)

 ## Hang out

 You spend some quality time with your nearest and dearest.
 Write a scene telling us what you do together, and take a free point of karma for your trouble!
+(If you don't want to write a scene, see Train below.)

 ## Lie low